Anee006/Hotel-Booking-Demand/README.md

 # Hotel Booking Demand

 ## Overview
-This project is an *Excel-based* hotel-booking analysis along with dashboard.
+This project is an *Excel-based* hotel-booking analysis dashboard.
 The goal of the project was to practice data cleaning, pivot table creation and dashboard creation using Microsoft Excel.

-The result is an **interactive dashboard** that provides key insights into number of cancellations, the peak time of cancellations, type of guest who cancelled (families or single person).
+The result is an **interactive dashboard** that provides insights into number of cancellations, the peak time of cancellations, type of guest who cancelled (families or single person).
+We are able to find whether the guest got the room they had reserved and the type of guest(couple, single, family).

 ---